 If you think you can do this without professional help, then you get what you paid for.
 If you read good recruiting blogs, that can help, but you paid nothing and likely will suffer with a bad hire or an overall weak culture.
 This includes unwanted turnover, politics, low productivity. and unpleasant surprises which you blame on China.

-Reap What We Sow Means Reaping Losses and Disappointment
+Reap What We Sow in Recruiting Means Reaping Losses and Disappointment

 If you hire 6 contingency recruiters to compete against each other and expect to have any of them be honest, then you are playing dice and hoping to get a lucky roll even if you think you can do it yourself.